 The following are some of our favorite waterfalls:

 •About 8 miles out of Brevard on U.S. 276 heading toward Cedar Mountain is Connestee Falls, which features two spectacular cascades, each about 110 feet high.
 The falls may be viewed about 100 yards from a parking lot on the right.
-After the Connestee Falls, jump back in the car and continue south on U.S. 276 for a few miles before taking a turn left on Cascade Lake Road.
-Proceed 2.5 miles to Staton Road (Old DuPont Road), turn right and drive another roughly 2.5 miles to the bridge over Little River in DuPon
+After Connestee Falls, jump back in the car and continue south on U.S. 276 for a few miles before taking a turn left on Cascade Lake Road.
+Proceed 2.5 miles to Staton Road (Old DuPont Road), turn right and drive another roughly 2.5 miles to the bridge over the Little River in DuPon

 t State Recreational Forest.
 A parking lot is just to the left.
 Hooker Falls is about 0.4 miles on an easy trail from the lot.
 After Hooker, retrace your steps toward the parking lot, cross the bridge on your right and follow the well-marked trail along the river for about 0.5 miles to Triple Falls.
 This walk includes a steep incline and takes about 20 to 30 minutes to reach the Triple Falls overlook.
 Triple Falls features three distinct cascades totaling about 120 feet and was used as a backdrop in the movie “The Hunger Games.”

 Another roughly 0.5 miles of hiking will take you to High Falls and its 120 feet of granite and falling water.
 The falls and a covered bridge can be viewed from a picnic shelter.
 High Falls may also be accessed from the High Falls parking lot on Staton Road.
 Another waterfall worth visiting in DuPont State Recreational Forest is Bridal Veil Falls, which was featured in the movie “The Last of the Mohicans.”
 Bridal Veil Falls is a 2.5-mile hike from the High Falls access area, or 2.25 miles from the Fawn Lake access area on Reasonover Road.

-A spectacular and accessible waterfall, and one of the most popular, is Looking Glass Falls, which is 5 five miles on U.S. 276 from the national forest entrance.
+•In Pisgah National Forest there are numerous waterfalls.
+A spectacular and accessible waterfall, and one of the most popular, is Looking Glass Falls, which is 5 miles on U.S. 276 from the national forest entrance.
 Parking is ample with stairs to an observation deck.

-About 1 mile from Looking Glass on U.S. 276 is the trailhead to Moore Cove Falls.
+About 1 mile from Looking Glass Falls on U.S. 276 is the trailhead to Moore Cove Falls.
 A 0.7-mile trail leads to the 50-foot-high falls.
-Another waterfall called High Falls can be found by going roughly 5 miles on U.S. 276 from the Moore Cove Falls trailhead to Yellow Gap Road, just past the Cradle of Forestry entrance.
-Turn right off Yellow Gap after about 3 miles to a parking area.
+Another waterfall called High Falls can be found by going roughly 5 miles on U.S. 276 from the Moore Cove Falls trailhead to Yellow Gap Road, just past the Cradle of Forestry en

+rance.
+Turn right off Yellow Gap Road after about 3 miles to a parking area.
 The falls may be reached by a 2-mile hike downstream.
-After returning to U.S. 276 take a right up to the Blue Ridge Parkway.
+After returning to U.S. 276, take a right up to the Blue Ridge Parkway.
 At the Parkway, take a left and travel to milepost 418.8 to the popular Graveyard Fields.
 From the trailhead, hikes are available to Upper Falls, Second Falls and Yellowstone Falls.